fasiha/ebisu/README.md

 Currently, this library comes with a Python implementation, as well as detailed mathematical notes.
 I plan on porting the algorithm to at least:

-- a JavaScript or compiled-to-JavaScript language for browser usage, and
+- JavaScript, or a compiled-to-JavaScript language, for browsers, and
-- PostgreSQL for use in that SQL database.
+- PostgreSQL.

+This first version was built in Python because of the numerical batteries provided by Scipy, Numpy, PyMC, etc.

 ## How it works